AnastasiaPsarou/High-Performance-Computing/lab2/readme.txt

-The goal of this lab was to make the code as efficient as possible with the use of Openmp.
+The goal of this lab was to make a code that implements a simple k-means clustering algorithm as efficient as possible with the use of Openmp.